Replication in Visual Diffusion Models: A Survey and Outlook: Challenges and Future Directions

 \subsection{In-context Similarity Retrieval}

+In-context similarity retrieval refers to adapting a single foundational retrieval model to detect different types of replication (content, style, concept) by providing contextual examples at inference time, without retraining.
 Replication in visual diffusion models manifest across various dimensions, including gender \cite{anand2023identifying}, culture \cite{struppek22homoglyphs}, racial aspects \cite{luccioni2023stable}, NSFW content \cite{schramowski2023safe}, copyrighted images \cite{somepalli2023understanding}, patient information \cite{kazerouni2023diffusion}, photos of politicians or celebrities \cite{chen2023text}, and artistic styles \cite{wang2024AnyPattern}.
 Current approaches to unveiling this phenomenon typically utilize a spectrum of feature extraction models or purpose-specific models.
 Although these methods can be effective, they come with significant disadvantages: (1) Selecting suitable models for practical deployment is time-consuming; (2) labeling new datasets and training specialized models are costly; and (3) the models, once trained, often lack generalizability to other contexts, thereby increasing the overall costs of practical applications.

 In light of these challenges, introducing in-context learning to this area presents a promising direction for future development.
 In-context learning, a paradigm where a single foundational model adapts to a variety of tasks based on the context provided during inference, eliminates the need for multiple specialized models.
-Specifically, for in-context similarity retrieval, this approach could enable the foundational model to dynamically adjust the feature extraction process based on specific concerns -- such as gender biases, racial characteristics, or copyrighted content.
-This is achieved by simply presenting relevant contextual examples to the model, which allows it to adjust without the need for retraining.
+Specifically, for in-context similarity retrieval, this approach could enable the foundational model to dynamically adjust the feature extraction process based on specific concerns, such as gender biases, racial characteristics, or copyrighted content.
+This is achieved by simply presenting relevant contextual examples, which allows adjusting without the need for retraining.
 This methodology eliminates the need for selecting/training specialized models and significantly increases generalizability.